Satellite Internet access: United States

-United Kingdom

-In the United Kingdom, companies providing satellite Internet access include Konnect, Broadband Everywhere and Freedomsat.
+European Union

+The EU plans to commence the IRIS² project in the 2020s.

+China

+As of 2023, China is in the process of developing its own, state-owned, satellite internet constellation, run by Chinasat.

+India

+India’s main offerings in the space is Oneweb and JioSpaceFiber.
+And is as of 2023, entertaining licenses for Starlink and Project Kuiper.

 Function

 Satellite Internet generally relies on three primary components: a satellite – historically in geostationary orbit (or GEO) but now increasingly in Low Earth orbit (LEO) or Medium Earth orbit MEO) – a number of ground stations known as gateways that relay Internet data to and from the satellite via radio waves (microwave), and further ground stations to serve each subscriber, with a small antenna and transceiver.
 Other components of a satellite Internet system include a modem at the user end which links the user's network with the transceiver, and a centralized network operations centre (NOC) for monitoring the entire system.
 Working in concert with a broadband gateway, the satellite operates a Star network topology where all network communication passes through the network's hub processor, which is at the centre of the star.
 With this configuration, the number of ground stations that can be connected to the hub is virtually limitless.